tinyheero/dotfiles/README.md

     https://raw.githubusercontent.com/junegunn/vim-plug/master/plug.vim
 ```

-Then install all the plugins by opening vim and then:
+Then install all the plugins by opening neovim and then:

 ```
 :PlugInstall